quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 - **Backtested Period : From June 2001 to June 2025** *(In order to test if the strategy can survive under All-weather conditions)*

 ⭐️ **Key Highlight:**
-🧮*Why Full-History Backtesting?*
+#### *Why Full-History Backtesting?*
-**The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.**
+#### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.*

-The system incorporates a rolling logic core, allowing continuous internal adaptation without the need for manual parameter tuning—this reinforces the “all-weather” thesis.
+#### (2) *The system incorporates a rolling logic core, allowing continuous internal adaptation without the need for manual parameter tuning—this reinforces the “all-weather” thesis.*

 ## 📌 Strategy Overview